 15 Types Of Door Locks (Ultimate Buying Guide)

-Choosing a lock for your door doesn’t have to be a difficult task.
+Choosing a lock for your door doesnโt have to be a difficult task.
 As a matter of fact, there are many options available and you should have no problem finding the exact type needed for the specific doors in your home.
+Below we’ll cover the types of door locks to consider, including their major parts, different mechanisms, and how to measure for a door knob lock.

 Lock Parts for Doors

-It’s not uncommon to replace your door locks from time to time.
+Itโs not uncommon to replace your door locks from time to time.
 It would help out a lot if you know the names of their individual parts, how they contribute to the overall mechanism of the lock, as well as how they help out the other moving parts of the lock to ultimately lock up the door.

 The looks and functions of door lock parts may vary depending on the type of door lock you actually have.
-However, in general, these are the standard parts of typical door locks that you ought to be aware of as they are what’s commonly available in the market.
+However, in general, these are the standard parts of typical door locks that you ought to be aware of as they are whatโs commonly available in the market.

 Cylinder

 This is also considered as the keyhole or the part where you slide in the actual key to the lock.
 In order for you to be able to open up a lock, the key you slide into the cylinder must fit into it perfectly.
+A misshapen or slightly deformed key will mean that it wonโt fit perfectly into the cylinder, causing it to not open up the lock for you.

 How the cylinder works is that it technically contains a series of pins that are spring-loaded and they move accordingly aside the moment that you stick the key inside it.
+If the correct key is inserted, the pins will move along with it as you push it further into the cylinder, which will eventually lead to getting the lock unlocked.

 There are instances wherein you may go ahead and replace a damaged cylinder.
-This is a great option to go for especially if the door lock is particularly expensive and you’re trying to work on a budget.
+This is a great option to go for especially if the door lock is particularly expensive and youโre trying to work on a budget.

-But more often than not, if you just have a regular lock, it’s really more cost-efficient to just go ahead and replace the entire lock altogether.
+But more often than not, if you just have a regular lock, itโs really more cost-efficient to just go ahead and replace the entire lock altogether.

 There are 2 types of cylinders: single and double cylinder.
 A single-cylinder lock has space for one key on one of its sides and on the other, a twist knob that locks the door up from the inside.
 The key side is usually on the outside part of the door.

-A double cylinder lock requires a key on either side and it doesn’t have a twist knob to lock up from the inside.
+A double cylinder lock requires a key on either side and it doesnโt have a twist knob to lock up from the inside.

 If you want a type of door where nobody can lock up from either side without a key, then this is a suitable lock option.
 This is commonly seen in public restrooms and other commercial spaces.
 Read more about our guide on French door sizes here.